Group of bird lovers looking for self-catering holiday accommodation?

 Bird watchers houses to rent

 If you are looking for complete, under-one-roof accommodation for your bird-watching group, then Largeholidayhouse.com could have exactly what you are seeking - for weekly rentals and weekend breaks.
 With big groups in mind, providing larger house accommodation to enable groups to essentially be together under one roof.
 This is especially practical for those wishing to attend a workshop or learn the gentle art of bird-watching as a group.
-It also means sessions can be organised whereby no one has to live off-site and there is no waiting around for people to arrive from other off-site locations.
+It also means sessions can be organised whereby no one has to live off-site and there is no waiting around for people to arrive from other off-site locations - just remeber to take binoculars for a closer look at the wildlife.